mania7539/articles/_posts/2017-04-06-setup-eclipse-preferences-to-development-kits.md

 Windows > Preferences > Android > Build > Browse to fill in debug.keystore location in "Custom debug keystore"
 ```

-### Locate the JDK folder and set compatibility to 1.6
+### Locate the JDK Folder and Set Compatibility to 1.6
 If you already have Android project which you've written before, then via the importing function of eclipse, it will help you to manage them, see if there's any syntax error, potential warning and generate .APK files for you to later install / test on Android devices.

 You can get a window for detail Android project setup.
 According to your status of existing code, there will be different steps of importing you need to go through.